lovelymimola/MFA-FSL/README.md

 python 3.6.13

 # Dataset
-The dataset can be download from the link:
+The dataset can be download from the link: https://pan.baidu.com/s/1hIuasUatqy90bGVkXN51aQ code: 2jj9

 # E-mail
 If you have any question, please feel free to contact us by e-mail (1020010415@njupt.edu.cn, 745003219@qq.com, focusfuxue@gmail.com).